OpenIPC/docs/src/content/docs/development/contribution-docs.md

 # Contributing to the OpenIPC Documentation

 Thank you for contributing to the OpenIPC documentation!
 This guide will walk you through two main ways to contribute: **adding a new page** and **editing an existing page**.
 There’s also a section for setting up a local development environment if you want to test the site locally.

-For local development, we use a `.node-version` file to ensure the correct version of Node.js is used.
-If you want to test your changes locally, you will need to install Node.js, Yarn, and a Node version manager.

 ---